deploy-pipeline/capstone-cloud-devops/README.md

 ## Propose and Scope the Project

-This projects will work with Jenkins X and AWS, Can help green/blue deploy an containerization app to kubernetes.
+Green/Blue Deploy containerization app to kubernetes, work with AWS and Jenkins X.

 ## Update Kubernetes cluster or Nodes